Version 0.4.0 (Updated Mar 3, 2022)

 Gallery Walk

-Groups then complete a gallery walk to observe what others worked on and finish by returning to their own group and finishing the worksheet based on what they learned.
+Groups observe what others worked on and finish by returning to their own group and finishing the worksheet based on what they learned.

 You can choose whether the gallery walk should be "as a group" or individually paced.